rikimaru0345/Ceras/README.md

 See steps 1 and 2 in the [Usage Guide](https://github.com/rikimaru0345/Ceras/blob/5593ed603630275906dec831eef19564d0a5d94c/LiveTesting/Tutorial.cs#L21)

 - **Splitting:**
-So your `Person` has reference to other `Person` objects, but each one should be serialized individually?
+So your `Person` has references to other `Person` objects, but each one should be serialized individually!? (without the references quickly dragging in essentially your whole program).
+Maybe you want to be able to put each `Person` into its own file, or send them over the network one-by-one as needed?
-No problem, use `IExternalRootObject`.
-It's super easy. (see [External Objects Guide (Game DB example))](https://github.com/rikimaru0345/Ceras/blob/6a435a6c21c31cc9548dcc40b2d2c1d1d35d9000/samples/LiveTesting/Tutorial.cs#L327)).
+**No problem!** Using `IExternalRootObject` it's not an issue!
+See [External Objects Guide (Game DB example))](https://github.com/rikimaru0345/Ceras/blob/6a435a6c21c31cc9548dcc40b2d2c1d1d35d9000/samples/LiveTesting/Tutorial.cs#L327).

 - **Network:**
-In the past people used to manually write network messages into a network stream or packet because serialization was either too slow or couldn't handle complicated object-graphs.
-Receiving objects from the network also allocated a lot of 'garbage objects' because there was no easy way to recycle packets.
-Other serializers always write long type names...
-Ceras fixes all of this, with some simple setup you can implement a very efficient protocol (see [Network Example Guide](https://rikidev.com/networking-with-ceras-part-1/)).
-If you want to, you can even let Ceras 'learn' types that get sent so types will be automatically encoded to short IDs (or use `config.KnownTypes` to register network types for maximum efficiency).
+Because of its simple API and vast set of features Ceras is uniquely suited to implement a full 'network-protocol' for you.
+I wrote **[a short guide]([Network Example Guide](https://rikidev.com/networking-with-ceras-part-1/))** that shows off how a basic  TCP implementation could look like:
+Just `Send(myObject);` it, then `var obj = await Receive();` on the other side, that's it!
+It literally can't get any easier than that.
+At the moment the guide only has 2 parts, but when I have some (and if there are requests for it) I'd like to continue the series, eventually building that sample into a full-fledged, robust, and battle-tested networking system.

 - **More:**
 The above are just examples, Ceras is made so it can be used in pretty much every situation...